 There are many out there, however, we recommend our very own eSpares dishwasher & washing machine cleaner.
-With great reviews from over 800 eSpares customers, you are guaranteed to get fantastic results after each and every use.
+With great reviews from several eSpares customers, you are guaranteed to get fantastic results after each and every use.

 Step 3 - The Pre-Clean Prep

 To begin, dissolve a sachet of dishwasher & washing machine cleaner into a spray bottle filled with warm water.
 Now you can tackle the main problem areas where bacteria and mould are likely to build up.

 Using the cleaning solution in the bottle will allow you to reach those awkward places, such as the inside of the detergent drawer and behind the door seal.

 Carefully remove the detergent drawer and place it in a bowl of hot water.
 Soaking the drawer will help rid your machine of the muck which could leave your clothes stained and smell unclean.